athy125/Bite_flutter_app/README.md

     git clone github.com/athy125/Bite_flutter_app

-Next, move to the repository source of the project open in VScode and install all packages.
+Next, move to the repository source of the project open in VScode some packages will be installed automatically, else the manual command to do it is below.

     cd $PATH
+   run flutter pub get

 Lastly, after the installtion of the packages, type the following command